Merger Of SET Maidstone & SET Causton Schools

 Over the short to longer term, the merger could put the merged school in a stronger position, which would ultimately benefit everyone.
 We would hope to be able to offer a wider range of extra-curricular and elective provision and would hope to facilitate even greater collaboration between colleagues.

 This land is currently owned by Suffolk County Council and we lease the site from them.
 At this stage, we are not aware of any proposals in relation to the site, were we to vacate it.
-The future use of the site would be a matter for the local authority to deal with in accordance with its Local Plan.
-Responsibility for the site in the meantime would revert to the local authority.
+The future use of the site will be a matter for the local authority to deal with in accordance with its Local Plan.
+Responsibility for the site in the meantime will revert to the local authority.

 In considering this proposal, the Trust is mindful of its duty to have due regard to the need to:

 - eliminate discrimination, harassment, victimisation and any other conduct prohibited by the Equality Act 2010;

 - advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; and